Australia at the 1896 Summer Olympics

 Australia competed at the 1896 Summer Olympics in Athens, Greece, from 6 to 15 April 1896.

-One athlete from Victoria, a British colony which later formed part of Australia, competed at the 1896 Summer Olympics in Athens, Greece.
-Edwin Flack was born in England and was resident in London in 1896, but spent most of his life in Australia and so is considered an Australian athlete by the International Olympic Committee.
+One athlete from the Colony of Victoria, a British colony which later formed part of Australia, competed at the 1896 Summer Olympics in Athens, Greece.
+Edwin Flack was born in England and was a resident in London in 1896, but spent most of his life in Australia and so is considered an Australian athlete by the International Olympic Committee.

 The Union Flag was used as the flag for the Australian colonies as well as Great Britain and Ireland at the 1896 Summer Olympics.

 At the end of these Olympics, Australia was ranked in eighth position on the medal table with a total of 2 medals (2 gold).

 Flack was the only competitor from an Australian colony.
 He entered five events, winning medals in three.
 The bronze medal in tennis, however, was part of a mixed team and therefore is not counted for Australia.

 Medalists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Medals awarded to participants of mixed-NOC teams are represented in italics.
 These medals are not counted towards the individual NOC medal tally.